-Successor Successor Predecessor Non-GAAP

-Company Company Company Combined

-Six Weeks

-Twelve Months Forty-Six Weeks Ended Twelve Months

-Ended Ended June Ended

-April 25, 2015 April 26, 2014 11, 2013 April 26, 2014

-Revenues \$ 621,868 \$ 572,045 \$ 58,697 \$ 630,742
+Successor Successor Predecessor Non-GAAP Predecessor Company Company Company Combined Company Twelve Months Forty-Six Weeks Six Weeks Twelve Months Twelve Months Ended Ended Ended Ended Ended April 25, 2015 April 26, 2014 June 11, 2013 April 26, 2014 April 27, 2013 Revenues \$ 621,868 \$ 572,045 \$ 58,697 \$ 630,742 \$ 674,998

-Revenues for the twelve months ended April 25, 2015 decreased 1.4%, or \$8.8 million from the combined twelve months ended April 26, 2014.
+Revenues for the twelve months ended April 25, 2015 decreased 1.4%, or \$8.8 million, from the combined twelve months ended April 26, 2014.

 Distribution segment revenues decreased \$10.9 million, from the combined revenue in fiscal 2014 of \$542.4 million to \$531.5 million in fiscal 2015.
 The student planner and agenda products accounted for \$8.7 million of the decline.
-We believe schools consider agenda products more discretionary in nature and some schools are de-emphasizing paper-based agendas in favor of digital products.
-In addition, schools are shifting their remaining agenda purchases to those with less content and, thus, lower average selling prices.
+We believe schools considered agenda products more discretionary in nature and some schools were de-emphasizing paper-based agendas in favor of digital products.
+In addition, schools were shifting their remaining agenda purchases to those with less content and, thus, lower average selling prices.
 The Company's agenda product line's average selling price decreased by approximately 5%, which resulted in \$2.5 million of the decline in the category.
 Commercial printing generated zero revenues in fiscal 2015 as compared to \$4.3 million of combined revenues generated in fiscal 2014 prior to the sale of the print plant assets in November 2013.
-Furniture revenues were up \$3.8 million for the twelve months of fiscal 2015 as the Company has been successful in both re-establishing credit terms with most furniture vendors and gaining back customer confidence in the year following the emergence from bankruptcy.
-Overall furniture orders are up over 13.8%, year-over-year, in fiscal 2015.
+Furniture revenues were up \$3.8 million for the twelve months of fiscal 2015 as the Company was successful in both re-establishing credit terms with most furniture vendors and gaining back customer confidence in the year following the emergence from bankruptcy.
+Overall furniture orders were up over 13.8%, year-over-year, in fiscal 2015.
 Revenue in the remaining product categories declined by \$1.5 million in fiscal 2015.

 Curriculum segment revenues increased \$2.1 million, from \$88.3 million of combined revenue in fiscal 2014 to \$90.4 million in fiscal 2015.
-The Company experienced strong sales of its science curriculum products in Texas in connection with the state's recent adoption of new science standards.
+The Company experienced strong sales of its science curriculum products in Texas in connection with the state's adoption of new science standards.